rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/october.md

 #### Features
 * **Docker Push/Pull Secret**

-    The *rapyuta.io* platform allows you to push and save a docker image to a private registry and when you create a build by using a dockerfile and a private image is referenced, the platform uses a pull secret to fetch the image and create the build for you.
+    The *rapyuta.io* platform allows you to push and save a docker image to a private registry that you have created by using either catkin or docker recipe for future usage.
+If you create a build by using a docker file and a private image is referenced, the platform uses a pull secret to fetch the image and create the build for you.
 For more information, [click here](/developer-guide/create-software-packages/builds/build-creation).

 * **Cloud Bridge Error List**

-    New deployment [error codes](/developer-guide/manage-software-cycle/deployments/#error-codes) are introduced due to cloudbridge failure.
-Also, the *rapyuta.io* platform allows you to view the cloud bridge warning count histogram graph and the status in the deployment details page.
+    New deployment [error codes](/developer-guide/manage-software-cycle/deployments/#error-codes) are introduced due to cloudbridge failures.
+Also, the *rapyuta.io* platform allows you to view the cloud bridge warning count histogram graph and the status of cloud bridge and routed network on the deployment details page.
 For more information, [click here](/developer-guide/manage-software-cycle/deployments/#network-configuration-for-executables).

 #### Improvements